 Begin with easy categories

 The best order to tidy your home in is this specific order: clothes, books, papers, miscellaneous then mementos.
 It begins with the easiest things for people to part with and ends with the hardest things for people to part with.
 The book breaks it down much more deeply though.
 These categories are broken down into sub-categories and she gives tips for when you get stuck on an item.
-There is a definitely a method to this process to make it more digestible.
+There is definitely a method to this process to make it more digestible.

 Start with your own stuff